Shaky Finances Rattle Nigeria's Airline Safety

 Passengers arriving at Murtala Mohammed airport in Lagos could be forgiven for thinking they had stumbled into a refugee camp.

 In a big white tent a throng of people struggle with luggage in the sapping heat and humidity.
-In front of makeshift service counters they form something that might be a line but looks more like a huddle.
+In front of makeshift service counters they form something that might be a queue but looks more like a scrum.

 The only clue that this is one of the most important domestic air terminals serving Africa's second-biggest economy and top oil producer is that many wear business suits.